LAPPD operation using ToFPETv2 PETSYS ASIC: PETsys TOFPET2 ASIC and readout

 \section{PETsys TOFPET2 ASIC and readout}

-The PETsys TOFPET2 ASIC is provided in a contained module having two chips, 64 channels each.
-Such modules aggregate on an FPGA based board providing up to 1024 readout channels, being read from a PC via an etherent cable.
-The chip's channel is composed of an input signal front end, a baseline and threshold adjustable level toward a comparator, firing internal TDCs providing the TOA and TOT information.
-Since the chip was conceived for SiPM/crystal PET, its energy output information is not sensitive enough to measure faint MCP signals, however those can be derived from the TOT information with limited accuracy.
-The internal TDC bin is of 30 ps while the dynamic range for measuring charge is up to 1500pC.
-Its pulse polarity can be reversed, and the maximum hit rate is 600 kHz.
-During the test we illuminated near the center of the pad connected to the arbitrary chosen channel number 91.
-Figure \ref{fig:four} shows a schematic view of the ASIC construction ~\cite{b}, the measured response to mostly single photons of 128 calibrated channels, and the threshold scan profile for channel 91 which was randomly chosen for representation.
+The PETsys TOFPET2 ASIC ~\cite{petsys} is provided in a contained module having two chips, 64 channels each, as depicted on figure~\ref{fig:two}~on~the~right.
+Such modules aggregate on an FPGA based board providing up to 1024 readout channels, being read from a PC via an ethernet cable.
+The chip's channel is composed of an input signal front end, a baseline and threshold adjustable level toward a comparator, firing internal TDCs providing the TOA and time over threshold (TOT) information.
+Since the chip was conceived for SiPM/crystal PET, its energy output information is not sensitive enough to measure few hundred~$f$C MCP signals, however those can be derived from the TOT information with limited accuracy.
+The TOT information can be obtained instead of the energy measurement via the chips settings.
+The internal TDC bin is 30 ps while the dynamic range for measuring charge is up to 1500 pC.
+Our module version allows for input pulse polarity reversal, and the maximum hit rate per channel is 600 kHz.
+Figure \ref{fig:four} left shows a schematic view of the ASIC's channel construction ~\cite{petsys}.
+We first calibrated the system by performing a threshold scan and adjusted the channel baselines.
+For the threshold scan shown in figure \ref{fig:four} we illuminated multiple times near the center of the pad connected to the arbitrary chosen channel (91).
+The intensity of the light pulses was adjusted to detect mostly single photo electron signals.
+This picture shows that adjacent pixels sense the charge spread as well.
+Using the information provided by the chip's TDC, the TOA jitter was found to be around 200 ps sigma.

-Analyzing the same set of data, we explore the relation between the TOA and TOT looking for a possible adjustment of the time walk (Figure~\ref{fig:five}), due to the fluctuation of the amount of charge for a single photon coming from the MCP.
-It turns out the chip's sensitivity level in TOT mode is capable to provide enough information to correct the TOA, and we managed to obtain the timing resolution of the system down to 80 ps sigma using the information from a single channel.
-Such figure could probably be improved considering the information from the neighboring channels as well.
+Analyzing the same set of data, we explore the relation between the TOA and TOT in search for a possible adjustment of the time walk (Figure~\ref{fig:five}), due to the fluctuation in the amount of charge for a single photon coming from the MCP.
+It turns out the chip's sensitivity level in TOT mode is capable to provide enough information to correct the TOA, and we managed to obtain the timing resolution of the system down to 80 ps sigma, using the information from the illuminated channel.
+Such figure could probably be improved considering the information from the neighboring channels.